DD4WH/Teensy-ConvolutionSDR/README.md

 Software:
 - Install Arduino
 - Install Teensyduino
-- Install a newer version of the ARM CMSIS DSP library and set it to use floating point
+- Install a newer version of the ARM CMSIS DSP library and set it to use floating point (explained HERE)
 - Listen to the radio ;-)

 Specifications at the moment: